aridjayarecipes/cutesrecipes.web.app/content/post/2050-recipe-of-speedy-mixed-fruits-salad.md

 1. Get 1 spoon Sabja seeds  (clean with tea strainer and soak for 30 minutes Minutes with one glass of water)

 In different forms, fruit salad can be served as an appetizer, a side salad, or a dessert.
-This fruit salad is a real &#34;crowd pleaser&#34; and tends to go fast.
-You can &#34;plant&#34; any of your favorite fruits in this.
-You can mix fresh or frozen fruit together which makes it &#34;perfect&#34;.
+This fruit salad is a real "crowd pleaser" and tends to go fast.
+You can "plant" any of your favorite fruits in this.
+You can mix fresh or frozen fruit together which makes it "perfect".

 <!--inarticleads2-->